Is there a proper running form?

-Just because there is not one perfect running form does not mean that you should neglect working on yours.
+Let me help ease the pain.
+There isn’t just one proper running form.
+But that does not mean that you should neglect working on yours.
 It is important.
 Improving your efficiency and running mechanics has been shown to help reduce injuries and improve speed.

-There are some basics of good running form, but how it is practiced is different to each runner.
+The problem with changing your running form is that there is no absolute proper running form you can use as a guide.
+There are some basics of good running form, but how it is practiced is different for each runner.
 Improving your running form is less about copying another runner’s form and more about finding the“perfect” form that allows you to continue to train for marathons injury-free over the long term.

 Running is something that comes naturally to most people.
 No one really teaches you how to run, you just get up one day do it.
 Because it is something so natural, so instinctive, it becomes a very difficult proposition to change it.
 The most complicated part is that when you run it is a full body exercise where each motion and movement affects another.
 No aspect of your individual running form occurs in isolation.
-When you change the position of your footstrike, it impacts your cadence, hip extension, stride length and almost every other motion on a mechanical level.
+When you change the position of your foot strike, it impacts your cadence, hip extension, stride length, and almost every other motion on a mechanical level.

 Here’s an example from my own marathon training.
 I have a friend who loves data.
-Maybe you know the type.
 He totally geeks out on all the data that he could get from his GPS running watch.
-He would put that information into excel spreadsheets and analyze his progress, his running efficiency and improvements in his overall fitness level.
+He’d put that information into spreadsheets and analyze progress, running efficiency, and improvements in his overall fitness level.
 Part of his data collection and analysis included reading blogs and books about running.
-At the time, barefoot running was all the rage.
+At the time, barefoot running was popular.
 He was convinced that the forefoot striking was the pinnacle of runningness, the best thing since sliced bread, and heel strikers were terrible human beings that hated children and puppies.

 Changing your running form affects the whole body.
 It is a running ecosystem.
 To really make a change, you need a step-by-step plan that addresses how to improve form for your individual body and style.